TIMAI2/SimpleSaf/README.md

-Developed from the original and full [SAF extension for AppInventor by vknow360](https://github.com/vknow360/SAF)
+Developed from the original and full [SAF extension for AppInventor by vknow360](https://github.com/vknow360/SAF) Blocks and descriptions for both extensions listed below.

-# 1 of 2 SimpleSaf
+# SimpleSaf
 Simplified and reduced extension for App Inventor implementation of Storage Access Framework <br>
 This version can be used to copy a foreign file to the ASD, and then replace the original foreign file with the one now "owned" by the app<br>
 **Latest Version:** 1.4